The Larks: History

 At this point the group became The Larks, named along the lines of other "bird" groups like The Ravens and The Orioles.
 Their earliest recordings featured Mumford on lead vocal, on "When I Leave These Prison Walls" and "My Reverie", the latter recorded after Rowe had left the group on being drafted into the Army.
-However, chart success did not come until later in 1951, when the blues "Eyesight to the Blind", with Bunn on lead vocals and guitar, made # 5 on the R&B charts.
+However, chart success did not come until later in 1951, when the blues "Eyesight to the Blind", with Bunn on lead vocals and guitar, made No. 5 on the Billboard R&B chart.
 This was followed up by another R&B top ten hit, "Little Side Car", a reworking of Big Bill Broonzy's "Too Many Drivers".
 This period was the height of The Larks’ popularity – they appeared on the Perry Como and Arthur Godfrey TV shows, toured with Percy Mayfield, and recorded with Mahalia Jackson.

 Early in 1952, however, Bunn left for a solo career, first recording blues for Apollo, accompanied by Sonny Terry and Brownie McGhee, and then moving to Bobby Robinson's Red Robin label in 1953 (on some records as "Allen Baum").
 Barnes also left The Larks in early 1952 to become a R&B, jazz and rock 'n’ roll session guitarist.
 Shortly afterwards, McNeil also left to replace Bill Brown in The Dominoes.
 Thermon Ruth relocated back to North Carolina, and The Larks as a group effectively then ceased to exist for a while.

 Gene Mumford joined gospel group The Golden Gate Quartet, but in 1953 he decided to return to secular music.
 He recruited the quartet's Orville Brooks and pianist Glenn Burgess, and singers David "Boots" Bowers and Isaiah Bing of the King Odom Four, this group then becoming the new incarnation of The Larks.
 Bess Berman at Apollo wanted the group to develop as a mainstream pop music group, rather than an R&B group, and they released a number of singles in that vein.
 They also appeared in the movie Rhythm & Blues Revue.
 However, commercial success eluded them, and the second Larks disbanded in 1955.